 - Magnitude of Service

 - Special One-Time Event

-This was the fourth RecognizeGood Lighthouse Award presented to an Austin-area service organization.
+This is the fourth RecognizeGood Lighthouse Award for Austin-area service organization.
 Previous award winners include Sertoma of Round Rock, Rotary Club of Lakeway / Lake Travis. and Austin Downtown Founders Lions Club.